Cell Ranger6.0 (latest), printed on 06/20/2021

 Ultimately barcodes that are classified as Multiplet, Blanks, or Unassigned are filtered out.
 Note that the algorithm cannot filter out homo-multiplets, i.e. multiplets containing only one tag.

 There is an inherent trade-off between yield (number of singlets assigned a single tag) and accuracy (as defined by the rate of mis-assignment).
 Being more stringent about the minimum confidence necessary to make an assignment results in greater accuracy (lower mis-assignment rate) at the cost of yield (fewer singlets).

-For particular datasets of interest, the user may be able to tolerate a higher rate of mis-assignment in order to obtain more singlets to include in their analysis, or desire an even lower rate of mis-assignment at the cost of obtaining fewer singlets.
-Users who are able to analyze their data in data science environments like R or Python can use the assignment probabilities located in the
+For particular datasets of interest, the user may wish to tolerate a higher rate of mis-assignment in order to obtain more singlets to include in their analysis, or a lower rate of mis-assignment at the cost of obtaining fewer singlets.
+As of Cell Ranger 6.0.2, users can adjust the default threshold by changing the

 min-assignment-confidence parameter in the multi config CSV file.